dmulyalin/dmulyalin.github.io/docs/2022-08-21-5-efficient-ways-to-collect-show-commands-output-from-network-devices.md

 # Problem Statement

-Getting show commands output from network devices, what can be simpler you'd say - login into device, issue show commands, copy output, create text file on a local file system, paste copied output, save file, exit.
+Getting show commands output from network devices, what can be simpler - login into device, issue show commands, copy output, create text file on a local file system, paste copied output, save file, exit.
 And after doing 7 steps above, required output happily sits on the hard drive in a convenient spot ready for processing.

-Well, above process is certainly doable and likely sounds very familiar to many Network Engineers.
+Above process is certainly doable and likely sounds very familiar to many Network Engineers.
 However, what if we tasked to collect not 1 or 2 but 5, 10 or 100 commands and need to get them not from 1 or 2 but 2000 devices?
 That is there above process quickly falls short and the benefit of automation becomes apparent - hand it over